-I’m staring a renovation project and am not sure if there are hazardous materials present, what should I do?
+I’m starting a renovation project and am not sure if there are hazardous materials present, what should I do?

 Is it safe to have any asbestos in my home?